 If you don’t fancy leaving your slow-cooker on overnight, slow-cook the porridge as you like, and once cooked and cooled, the porridge will keep in the fridge for a few days.
 You can take out a portion and reheat it with you favourite soya, rice, nut or oat milk when you’re ready.
 Just pop a portion in a microwave-proof bowl, mash it with a fork and stir in some milk, then reheat on High for about 1 ½ minutes.
 Alternatively, you can reheat the porridge in a saucepan, with milk, in the same way.

-The following quantity will make 4 to 6 servings: pour 1.1litre water into your slow-cooker and stir in 175g pinhead oatmeal.
+The following quantity will make about 8 servings: pour 1.1litre water into your slow-cooker and stir in 175g pinhead oatmeal.
 Add a pinch of salt and mix well.
 Cover with the lid and switch the cooker on to the Low setting.
 Leave to cook, undisturbed, overnight (for 8-10 hours), until thick and soft.
 To serve, stir well and serve with hot, non-dairy milk mixed in.
 Add sugar or syrup to sweeten if you like, and top with sliced banana, fresh berries, grated apple, dried fruit etc.

 For an extra nutritious start to the day, I like to stir a heaped tablespoon of ground seeds into my bowl porridge and top with some summer berry compote.